2020 Ultimate Travel Checklist

 No matter if this is your first time traveling, or if you’ve done big trips a dozen times before, a checklist of essential travel gear is a must-have.
 It’s always a good idea to plan out what you’re going to need so you head off on your trip feeling confident and excited.

 While this list is applicable for any kind of travel, this travel abroad checklist is most suited for anyone going on 1-2 month trips or longer.
 If you’re a Flashpacker, this is the perfect backpacking checklist to help you plan for your long-term trip so you can make the absolute most of your experience.

 Step 1: Choose the Right Travel Bag for Your Trip

-A backpack is the most convenient bag to carry around, especially if you’re traveling to places like Asia or South America.
+A travel backpack is the most convenient bag to carry around, especially if you’re traveling to developing nations or traveling between many different destinations.
 Ideally, you’ll have one that is carry-on size since checked luggage will almost always cause delays leaving the airport and can save you on checked baggage fees (always check this in advance if you are checking a bag).
 And you want to maximize your time as much as possible.

 Step 2: Travel Essentials

 When packing and preparing your travel checklist, it’s important to ask yourself whether each item serves a specific purpose or whether it could potentially be more of a burden.
 Don’t stress yourself too much though, because if you do forget something, you can always buy it while abroad.
 That being said, you do want to try and save yourself time and money while there, and packing smart from the outset is the best way to do that.